joonassandell/dotfiles/README.md

 <details>
 <summary>
-Perform manual configurations after completing the automatic setup especially if you're setting up a new machine
+Perform manual configurations after completing the setup especially if setting up a new machine
 </summary>

 - [Synology Drive](https://www.synology.com/en-global/dsm/feature/drive)
-  - Configure first before everything
+  - **Configure before everything else!**
   - Check the `Locally deleted files will be removed from your NAS` and `Use minimalist tray icon`
   - Add `Sync files and folders with the prefix "."` to all synced folders
-  - Sync initially only the essential folders: `Drive/1Password` and `Joonas Sandell/Design Resources/Fonts`
+  - Initially sync only the essential folders: `Drive/1Password` and `Joonas Sandell/Design Resources/Fonts`
 - Keyboard shortcuts
   - Modifier Keys:
     - `Control key ^` → `Command ⌘`,
     - `Command ⌘` → `Control key ^`
     - `Function (fn)` / `Globe` → `Command ⌘`
-  - App Shortcuts: `Sleep` → `^ ⌥ ⌘ Q` at `All Applications` for [Stream Deck](https://vninja.net/2021/04/15/elgato-stream-deck-sleep-button)
+  - App Shortcuts → All Applications: `Sleep` → `^ ⌥ ⌘ Q` for [Stream Deck](https://vninja.net/2021/04/15/elgato-stream-deck-sleep-button)
   - Uncheck `Show Spotligh search` and `Show Finder search window`
   - Uncheck `Turn Dock hiding on/off`
   - Uncheck all the Screenshot shortcuts for CleanShot X
 - System Settings and related
-  - Configure Lock Screen, Screen Saver, Background, Mouse Tracking and Scrolling speed, and Hot corners
+  - Configure Lock Screen, Screen Saver, Background, Mouse Tracking/Scrolling speed and Hot corners
-  - Check `Use scroll gesture with modifier keys to zoom` at `Accessibility → Zoom`
+  - Accessibility → Zoom: Check `Use scroll gesture with modifier keys to zoom`
   - Configure Finder sidebar: Add essential folders and remove Recents etc.
-  - Install `Operator Mono` and other fonts from NAS
+  - Install `Operator Mono` and other typefaces from NAS
-- [One Password 6](https://c.1password.com/dist/1P/mac4/1Password-6.8.9.pkg): Install and sync it to `~/Drive/1Password`
+- [One Password 6](https://c.1password.com/dist/1P/mac4/1Password-6.8.9.pkg): Install and sync to `~/Drive/1Password`
 - [Brave](https://brave.com/):
   - Sync and set it as the default browser
   - Install SoundCloud web app